This article outlines what User Groups is, how it helps you, and everything you need to know about its functionality.

 - Ensure users only get notifications relevant to them

 With user groups, users will only get notifications for the devices they have access to.
+This can be tailored further using our Alarm Channels feature.

 How to Create a User Group